 Even though the leaders are the ones inspiring people, it is the managers who work with them and are responsible for the work environment, career growth, and overall job experience.
 Most of the time managers are solely responsible for employee engagement and accountable for the success and productivity of the team.

-If the employees are not inspired by their leaders, no matter what the managers do they cannot steer them towards better productivity.
+If the employees are not inspired by their leaders, no matter what the managers do they cannot steer them toward better productivity.
 So a lot depends upon how the leaders influence the organization.
 Leaders need to develop a personal style through self-reflection, authentic communication, and continuous feedback.
-While managers direct the employees towards the vision, it is the leaders who can empower people to pursue the organization’s initiatives.
+While managers direct the employees toward the vision, it is the leaders who can empower people to pursue the organization’s initiatives.

 Two-way communication is very important for the effective functioning of the organization and the communication flows need to follow standard guidelines.
 The communication between leaders, managers, and employees needs to be clear and transparent.
 And there must be opportunities for company-wide communications.

 Managers have their eyes on the current happenings of the company and the leaders are on the lookout for what’s next.
-Manager’s main goal is to achieve the objectives of the operations by implementing processes and procedures around the budget.
+The manager’s main goal is to achieve the objectives of the operations by implementing processes and procedures around the budget.
 They need to break the objectives into tasks and implement strategies to complete them within a specified timeframe.

 Leaders will be working on future opportunities to capitalize on them.
-But the leadership’s vision cannot be put into action if there is no ground to provide the workforce and resources.
+However, the leadership’s vision cannot be put into action if there is no ground to provide the workforce and resources.
 The leadership should effectively communicate the vision to the managers and employees so that everybody is working towards the same goal.
 Future opportunities always depend upon the current performance, so it’s a collective effort.

-An employee does not work only for the paycheck; in fact, what keeps most employees in the same organization for a long time is their commitment to the organization and a sense of purpose the job gives them.
+An employee does not work only for the paycheck; in fact, what keeps most employees in the same organization for a long time is their commitment to the organization and the sense of purpose the job gives them.
 So it is a leader’s responsibility to include everyone in their journey of progress.

 Working environments have come a long way since the emergence of systematic organizations.
 And today work culture plays a major role in the overall well-being of companies.
 Culture is a system of beliefs and behaviors that shape an organization's approach to getting work done.